lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Calculator problems
-Solve all pattern of the calculator problems
+Solve all pattern of the calculator problems <br>

 ```python
 def calculate(expression: str):